-I came across a relatively old post by ContentVerve last week, because someone mentioned it in Michiel’s last post.
+I came across a relatively old post by ContentVerve last week (which is sadly no longer online), because someone mentioned it in Michiel’s last post.
 Now, first of all, they’re not running their tests full weeks.
 There’s just no excuse for that, especially if you’re going to compare tests.
 On top of that, they are actually comparing tests, but they’re not running their tests evenly long.
 Their tests ran for 9, 12, 12 and 15 days.
 I’m not saying evening this would change the result.
 All I’m saying is that it’s not scientific.
 At all.

 Now I’m not against ContentVerve, and even this post makes a few interesting points.
 But I don’t trust their data or tests.
 There’s one graph in there that specifically worked me up: